michellab/BioSimSpaceTutorials/02_steered_md/01_setup_sMD.md

 Simply unzip this and submit a `pmemd.cuda` job on the cluster available to you.
 Since the PLUMED usage is in the `amber.cfg` file, no other steps are necessary.

-Alternatively an example script 01_run_sMD.py is available.
+Alternatively an [example script](01_run_sMD.py) is available.
 It will run the same set up steps as above on your cluster, as well as the actual sMD simulation and will copy the output files from `/tmp` to the local running directory.
 It requires a topology, equilibrated coordinate, and reference PDB files (same as this example).